mbarriolifull/CPCSystem/README.md

 #### Builder Pattern for the Click object

-Since a Click has a complex constructor with many parameters, I decided to create a Builder for that object in order not to commit unwanted mistakes at the time of creating the instance.
+Since a Click has a complex constructor with many parameters, I decided to create a Builder for that object in order not to commit unwanted mistakes at the time of creating the instance. <br/>
+If we do not want to leave the constructor for the Object Click on public, we would have 2 options, either make it protected and put the class ClickBuilder within the same package of Click, or make it Private and implement the ClickBuilder class inside the Click class.

 #### State Pattern for a campaign state